 Our focus is on family-centered care.
 We offer birthing suites for your labor and delivery experience, and encourage moms and their infants to stay together through the remainder of the hospital stay.

-In the Labor & Delivery area, patients are cared for in a setting that can handle any situation, from the uncomplicated pregnancy to one that falls into the high-risk category.
+In the Labor and Delivery area, patients are cared for in a setting that can handle any situation, from the uncomplicated pregnancy to one that falls into the high-risk category.

-Primary nursing is emphasized at Cooper, meaning that as much as possible, the same nurse will care for you during your stay in Labor & Delivery.
+Primary nursing is emphasized at Cooper, meaning that as much as possible, the same nurse will care for you during your stay in Labor and Delivery.
 Family-centered care is important to us, so we encourage family involvement and support throughout your hospital stay.
-Whether you have a vaginal delivery or a Caesarean section, you will not need to be moved to a different area of the hospital.
+Whether you have a vaginal delivery or a caesarean section, you will not need to be moved to a different area of the hospital.
 Everything can be done for you in our Labor & Delivery area.
-An anesthesiologist is available 24 hours a day, 7 days a week to help with pain management and Caesarean sections.
+An anesthesiologist is available 24 hours a day, seven days a week to help with pain management and caesarean sections.

 The Maternal Intermediate Care Unit is dedicated to the care of patients who are preparing for delivery and those who have already gone through the delivery process.
 Patients in this nine-bed unit have medical conditions or problems with a complicated pregnancy, like premature labor or diabetes.